Loom Hero Image

 The Living

 We began our discussion of the problem space with some of the big social questions that the pandemic had exposed.
 The first area we discussed was on the relationship that people had with their digital presence.
-The second was on the different public perceptions people had about death and their associations.
+The second was on the public perceptions people had about death.
 These ideas, though disconnected when we first started researching, brought up more critical questions about the digital lives of the dead.

 1 — Digital presence